 Failure to comply with any of the requirements of this Contract as determined by the Division will subject the Contractor to sanctions, termination, and/or liquidated damages permitted by 42 C.F.R.
-Part 438, Subpart I and as enumerated in Section 14, Remedies, and Exhibit G, Liquidated Damages, of this Contract.
+Part 438, Subpart I and as enumerated in Section 14, Remedies, and Exhibit G, Liquidated Damages.